-When the child goes to secondary school, the SENDCo from both Hayward's and QEAT (or an alternative secondary school) will meet prior to the child's visit to support a smooth transition.
+When the child goes to secondary school, the SENDCo from both Hayward's and QEAT (or an alternative secondary school either mainstream or a specialist setting) will meet prior to the child's visit to support a smooth transition.
 Additional visits can be arranged which will enable the SEND children in year 6 to make contact with members of staff who will help act as a point of reference for the child.